-Please note that due to the COVID-19, the workshop will be held virtually.
+Please note that due to the COVID-19, the workshop was held virtually.

 Date: June 8th from 9 AM to 12:45 PM EDT (tentative).

 Virtual Room (URL): Please contact firstname.lastname@example.org if you registered but haven’t received the Zoom meeting invitation for NECO-20

 Presentation for contributed talks: 15 mins for presentation, 5 mins for Q&A (20 mins)